Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 • 1½ cups of cheddar cheese, shredded

-Biscuit Dough: If you can’t get ready-made biscuit dough where you live, take a look at our homemade biscuit recipe.
+BISCUIT DOUGH: If you can’t get ready-made biscuit dough where you live, take a look at our homemade biscuit recipe.

-Heavy Cream: Whole milk will work just as well as heavy cream for this biscuits and gravy breakfast casserole recipe.
+HEAVY CREAM: Whole milk will work just as well as heavy cream for this biscuits and gravy breakfast casserole recipe.

-Cheddar Cheese: Any type of hard cheese can be used in place of cheddar, so feel free to use Swiss, Monterey Jack, Colby Jack or whatever you have in the fridge.
+CHEDDAR CHEESE: Any type of hard cheese can be used in place of cheddar, so feel free to use Swiss, Monterey Jack, Colby Jack, or whatever you have in the fridge.

-Breakfast Sausage: Breakfast sausage comes in patties, links or loose sausages and all are fine to use for this recipe.
-As an alternative, you could use Italian sausage, turkey sausage or make a vegetarian version of this casserole with meat-free sausages.
+As an alternative, you could use Italian sausage or turkey sausage, or make a vegetarian version of this casserole with meat-free sausages.

-Country Gravy Mix: If you can’t get hold of country gravy mix, you can easily make your own homemade gravy by whisking together 3 tablespoons of butter, 3 tablespoons of flour, 1½ cups of whole milk, ½ teaspoon of salt and ½ teaspoon of black pepper.
+COUNTRY GRAVY MIX: If you can’t get hold of country gravy mix, you can easily make your own homemade gravy by whisking together 3 tablespoons of butter, 3 tablespoons of flour, 1½ cups of whole milk, ½ teaspoon of salt, and ½ teaspoon of black pepper.

-Potato: Crispy potatoes would make a great addition to this sausage breakfast bake.
+POTATO: Crispy potatoes would make a great addition to this sausage breakfast bake.
 Chop them into bite-sized pieces, boil until tender, and then fry alongside the onions.

-Bacon: This would make a tasty addition to go alongside the sausage if you desire.
+BACON: This would make a tasty addition to go alongside the sausage if you desire.

 STEP ONE: Preheat the oven to 350°F.